-Marketing in 2021 has a lot to do with branding.
-You set yourself up as a business with a name and logo, and have a mission statement.
+Modern marketing has a lot to do with branding.
+You set yourself up as a business with a name and logo, and you have a mission statement.
 Your next step was to set up Facebook, Instagram, and Twitter accounts.

 Social media is certainly a massive component in your marketing strategy.
-It is the best way to connect with customers.
+It’s a great way to connect with customers.
 Targeted advertising gets your company’s message to millions of people at minimal cost.

 It makes sense that people wonder about the necessity of a website.
 However, without a website, your online presence is always going to be severely lacking.

-Here are the reasons you need a customized website in addition to social media accounts.
+Here are some reasons you may want a customized website in addition to social media accounts.

 The most clear-cut reason to have a website is simple functionality.
 Your website gives you the space to provide service to your customers.
 You can include live chats, sales forms, and contact forms.
 You can showcase your products.

 However, functionality is not the biggest reason that a website is important.
 Rather, that comes down to true online presence.
-Every business, no matter whether it consists of one person or a thousand, needs a website in order to appear legitimate.
+Every business, no matter whether it consists of one person or a thousand, can appear more legitimate with a website.

-This is partly due to the fact that people are naturally skeptical of businesses without official websites.
+This is partly because people are naturally skeptical of businesses without official websites.
 While Facebook and Instagram can increase your presence and reach, potential customers expect to find a link to a complete website.
 Without one, they begin to wonder whether your business is legitimate or even whether it truly exists.

-But your website will build your online presence beyond merely proving you exist.
-It gives you the ability to shape your brand.
+But your website can build your online presence beyond merely proving you exist.
+It can give you the ability to shape your brand.
 Your brand should be present in every aspect of your website.
 It should be in the color palette you choose, the illustrations you include, and the theme of the website.